 - 0mg Thiamine

-Too much sodium in a dog’s diet can lead to issues with blood pressure or cholesterol, though sodium is a mineral that helps grow healthy bones and teeth.
+Too much sodium in a dog’s diet can lead to blood pressure or cholesterol issues, though sodium is a mineral that helps grow healthy bones and teeth.

 It’s all about balance.
-There are maximum levels for this sort of chart—levels at which the company’s food cannot exceed in order for it to claim that it maintains adult health.
+There are maximum levels for this sort of chart—levels at which the company’s food cannot exceed for it to claim that it maintains adult health.

 The maximum levels for nutrients aren’t listed for all of the aforementioned ingredients above, but they are specified for a few certain ones, such as: